-Greece vs Belgium
+Greece vs Belgium by Meese

 Greece disappointed a lot last time out, when everyone thought they were heading for easier three pointer in front of own crowd, the side took just a point in a goalless game last Thursday evening against Estonia.
 They were far more superior side during the match, had much more of the ball possession and chances created, however the scoreline never changed.

 Estonians were forced to play very passively, doing almost nothing in attack, while the Greeks missed those crucial chances that would make their lives much more easier during the match.
 They continued being second, having two points more than Bosnian side that lost away to Cyprus and the circumstances in previous round are going into their favor for sure for now.
 This way they recorded second consecutive match without a goal scored, fifth official game without a victory (one defeat in four draws) and need to revert the things badly in front of very important match against Belgium.